 - Raw Cashews: After many years of experimenting with vegan pesto, I’ve found that raw cashews result in the creamiest texture and richest flavor.
 If you have a nut allergy, use raw sunflower seeds instead.

 - Olive Oil: A good-quality extra virgin olive oil is key to the success of homemade pesto.
 California Olive Ranch is a solid, widely-available, affordable option.

-- Store-Bought Pesto: For a shortcut, use good-quality store-bought pesto from the refrigerated section.
-Vegan pesto can be found in fancy stores like Whole Foods.
+- Or use store-bought pesto… For a shortcut, use good-quality store-bought pesto from the refrigerated section.

 - Middle Eastern Mujadara

 Let me know if you try this salad!
 Give it a rating below and leave a comment, and don’t forget to tag your creation with @thenewbaguette on Instagram.

 Think of this summer rice salad as an alternative to pasta salad – or a very lazy risotto.

 - 1 cup brown basmati rice (substitution ideas below)

 - Fine sea salt, to taste

 - 12 ounces cherry tomatoes, halved